epfl-dlab/aiflows/docs/Tutorials/setting_up_aiFlows.md

 # Setting up aiFlows
 Welcome to this straightforward tutorial where we'll walk you through the essential steps to set up aiFlows for a smooth and efficient workflow.

 Let's dive right in.
 This document is a tutorial for setting up the following:

 1. [Section 1:](#section-1-installing-aiflows) Installing aiFlows
 2. [Section 2:](#section-2-setting-up-the-flowverse) Setting Up The FlowVerse
-3. [Section 3:](#section-3-setting-up-your-api-keys) Setting Up Your API Keys This file goes through some of the examples in this repository.
-The goal is to walk through the examples to better understand the Flows library to then implement our own Flow: Create a simple assistant Flow which, given a python file with a set of functions, is able to use them to accomplish a certain task while interacting with a user.
+3. [Section 3:](#section-3-setting-up-your-api-keys) Setting Up Your API Keys

+### By the Tutorial's End, I Will Have...
+* Installed the aiFlows library successfully
+* Established an organized file structure for seamless collaboration within the FlowVerse
+* Set up a Hugging Face account for contribution to the FlowVerse (Optional)
+* Configured and activated my API keys

 ## Section 1: Installing aiFlows
 Begin the installation process for aiFlows with Python 3.10+ using: